Royal-lobster/Syncia/README.md

 Alternatively, you can install Syncia manually by following these steps:

-1. Download the ZIP file of the repository by clicking on the "Code" button on this page and selecting "Download ZIP".
+1. Clone the repo / Download by clicking Clone button
-2. Extract the ZIP file to a folder on your computer.
+2. Run `yarn build`. this should create a `dist` folder (make sure you have nodejs and yarn installed on your device)
 3. Open Google Chrome and go to the "Extensions" page by typing "chrome://extensions/" in the address bar.
 4. Turn on "Developer mode" by toggling the switch in the top right corner of the page.
 5. Click on the "Load unpacked" button in the top left corner of the page.
-6. Select the folder where you extracted the ZIP file.
+6. Select the `dist` folder.

 ## 💫 Usage